 - Venting the air through a mail slot.
 Same set up as a window.

 - Venting air through a sliding glass door.
-Installation steps are similar to those for window, although Plexiglas or some other material will need to close the gap in the door.
-Also, keep in mind that the door will no longer be usable as an entrance/exit.
+Installation steps are similar to those for a window, although Plexiglas or some other material will need to close the gap in the door.
+Also, keep in mind that the door will no longer be used as an entrance/exit.